VelozUy/veloz/TASK.md

 ### Project-Based Content Management

+- [x] **[High] Implement unified project edit flow with draft system** - Redesign project editing so all content (texts, media, metadata) is edited on a single page with staging/draft functionality - changes are only persisted when user explicitly approves them, otherwise discarded on navigation/tab close.
+Updated to also handle project creation in the same unified form.
+Removed redundant "Quick Edit" and "Media Only" buttons, now only one "Edit Project" button that goes to unified form.
+Enhanced to support media upload during project creation - after user adds project title, they can save the project and immediately switch to media upload tab. _(Added: Jan 7, 2025)_ _(Completed: Jan 7, 2025)_
 - [ ] **[Medium] Add project cover image selection** - Choose cover image from uploaded photos
 - [ ] **[Medium] Add drag-and-drop media upload** - Direct file upload to project pages
 - [ ] **[Medium] Add media bulk operations** - Select and manage multiple media items